MicrosoftDocs/windows-itpro-docs/windows/client-management/windows-10-mobile-and-mdm.md

 Windows 10 Mobile IT supports device retirement in both personal and corporate scenarios, allowing IT to be confident that corporate data remains confidential and user privacy is protected.

+> [!NOTE]
->**Note:** All these MDM capabilities are in addition to the device’s software and hardware factory reset features, which employees can use to restore devices to their factory configuration.
+> All these MDM capabilities are in addition to the device’s software and hardware factory reset features, which employees can use to restore devices to their factory configuration.

 **Personal devices:** Windows 10 mobile supports the USA regulatory requirements for a “kill switch” in case your phone is lost or stolen.
 Reset protection is a free service on account.microsoft.com that helps ensure that the phone cannot be easily reset and reused.
 All you need to do to turn on **Reset Protection** is sign in with your Microsoft account and accept the recommended settings.
 To manually turn it on, you can find it under Settings > Updates & security > Find my phone.
 At this point, Reset Protection is only available with an MSA, not with Azure AD account.
 It is also only available in the USA and not in other regions of the world.

 If you choose to completely wipe a device when lost or when an employee leaves the company, make sure you obtain consent from the user and follow any local legislation that protects the user’s personal data.

 A better option than wiping the entire device is to use Windows Information Protection to clean corporate-only data from a personal device.
-As explained in the Apps chapter, all corporate data will be tagged and when the device is unenrolled from your MDM system of your choice, all enterprise encrypted data, apps, settings and profiles will immediately be removed from the device without affecting the employee’s existing personal data.
+As explained in the Apps chapter, all corporate data is tagged and when the device is unenrolled from your MDM system of your choice, all enterprise encrypted data, apps, settings and profiles are immediately removed from the device without affecting the employee’s existing personal data.
 A user can initiate unenrollment via the settings screen or unenrollment action can be taken by IT from within the MDM management console.
-Unenrollment is a management event and will be reported to the MDM system.
+Unenrollment is a management event and is reported to the MDM system.

-**Corporate device:** You can certainly remotely expire the user’s encryption key in case of device theft, but please remember that will also make the encrypted data on other Windows devices unreadable for the user.
+**Corporate device:** You can certainly remotely expire the user’s encryption key in case of device theft, but please remember that also makes the encrypted data on other Windows devices unreadable for the user.
 A better approach for retiring a discarded or lost device is to execute a full device wipe.
 The help desk or device users can initiate a full device wipe.
 When the wipe is complete, Windows 10 Mobile returns the device to a clean state and restarts the OOBE process.

 **Settings for personal or corporate device retirement**
 -   **Allow manual MDM unenrollment** Whether users are allowed to delete the workplace account (i.e., unenroll the device from the MDM system)